-- 18.1. the expected duration of the meeting; - 18.2. potential implications for subsequent meetings or events - 18.3. the sensitivity of any particular item; - 18.4. the anticipated community interest in any particular item; - 18.5. where practicable, feedback from the Mayor or Committee Chairperson; - 18.6. the urgency of any particular item; and - 18.7. any other relevant factor which may impact on the processes and good governance of the Council.
+- 18.1. the expected duration of the meeting; - 18.2. potential implications for subsequent meetings or events

+- 18.3. the sensitivity of any particular item; - 18.4. the anticipated community interest in any particular item; - 18.5. where practicable, feedback from the Mayor or Committee Chairperson; - 18.6. the urgency of any particular item; and - 18.7. any other relevant factor which may impact on the processes and good governance of the Council.

 18A.
-Council Prayer and Acknowledgement of Country
+Acknowledgement of Country

-Council meetings may commence with the Council prayer and the Acknowledgement of Country.
-It will be at the discretion of the Chairperson at Council meetings to read the Council prayer and the Acknowledgement of Country, or to invite another councillor or a Council officer to read the Council prayer and/or the Acknowledgement of Country.
+Council meetings may commence with the Acknowledgement of Country.
+It will be at the discretion of the Chairperson at Council meetings to read the Acknowledgement of Country, or to invite another councillor or a Council officer to read the Acknowledgement of Country.